dansmyers/IntroToCS/Labs/5-Fun.md

 """

 def max(a, b):
-    # Print the larger of a or b
+    # Return the maximum of a or b

 ### Main